Rick Rude Death – Heart Failure

 Sadly, Rick’s son, Colton Rood, passed away in 2016.
 He was killed in a motorcycle accident on September 3rd in Armuchee, GA.
 He was only 19 years old.

 Remembering Rick Rude After His DeathAfter Rude’s death, a number of professional wrestlers spoke out about what a good person he was.
 His close friend Bret “Hitman” Hart spoke at length about him to the press.
 Hart even wrote about how much Rude had meant to him in his autobiography.
-Other wrestlers, including Rick Martel and “The Mountie” Jacques Rougeau, Jr also sang Rick’s praises, saying he was a fun person to have around and the total opposite of the arrogant man he portrayed in the ring.
+Other wrestlers, including Rick Martel and “The Mountie” Jacques Rougeau, Jr also sang Rick’s praises, saying he was a fun person to have around in the locker room, and the total opposite of the arrogant man he portrayed in the ring.